 The United States Government is committed to working with the Libyan people to build a democratic and prosperous future.

 Last year, USAID's mission in Malawi completed a five year, $700m Country Development Cooperation Strategy that promotes integrated development with the goal of “Malawians’ quality of life improved” and three objectives: Social Development Improved, Sustainable Livelihoods Increased, Citizen Rights and Responsibilities Exercised.
 This new strategy furthers USAID’s commitment to development partnership with the government and people of Malawi based on true accountability and collaboration.

-Maldives, an archipelago of 1,200 coral islands grouped in 26 atolls, is one of the world’s most vulnerable countries to global climate change with its highest point only 8 feet above sea level.
-After 30 years of authoritarian rule, Maldives held its first democratic election and enacted its first constitution in 2008, though its democratic transition remains fragile.
-Located along major shipping routes in the Indian Ocean, a peaceful and resilient Maldives is critical to maritime security and regional stability.
+Maldives is an archipelago of 1,200 coral islands grouped in 26 atolls in the Indian Ocean.
+With its highest point only 8 feet above sea level, it is one of the world’s most vulnerable countries to global climate change.
+Located along major international shipping routes, a peaceful and resilient Maldives is critical to maritime security and regional stability.